Menu

 Publication Type: Informative

-Synopsis: This information presents a comprehensive and thoughtfully curated list of notable individuals who have or had dwarfism, defined as adult height of 147 cm (4 ft.
-10 in) or less.
-The article not only highlights the diversity of medical conditions that can result in dwarfism - such as achondroplasia, spondyloepiphyseal dysplasia congenita, and primordial dwarfism - but also underscores the fact that 80% of people with dwarfism are born to average-height parents.
+Synopsis: This information presents a documented list of notable individuals who have or had dwarfism, defined as an adult height of 147 cm (4 ft.
+10 in.) or less, drawn from well-established public records.
+It is useful because it identifies the range of medical conditions that can cause dwarfism - including achondroplasia, spondyloepiphyseal dysplasia congenita, and primordial dwarfism - while noting that 80 percent of people with dwarfism are born to average-height parents.
+Spanning world leaders, writers, actors, athletes, and verified record-holders across centuries, the resource offers helpful context and meaningful representation for people with disabilities, their families, educators, and advocates seeking accurate, well-sourced reference material.

 Introduction